Park-SM/HiltBinder/README.md

 ```

 ### *Nested Type*<br>
 > It also supports nested class as below code.
-There is no limit of depth because recursive search finds nested types.
+There is no limit of depth because finds generic types recursively.
 ```kotlin
 interface NestedSampleModel {
     interface SampleModel {